sveco/cfeed/README.md

-ArticleTextLinkLabel        | Label for article url in article header | "Link: ", ArticleTextPublishDateLabel | Label for publish date in article header | "Date: ", PromptMarkAll               | Prompt to confirm to mark all article in feed as read | "Mark all articles as read [Y/n]:", PromptPurge                 | Prompt to confirm purging of articles marked for deletion | "Purge deleted articles?
+ArticleTextLinkLabel        | Label for article url in article header | "Link: ", ArticleTextPublishDateLabel | Label for publish date in article header | "Date: ", PromptMarkAll               | Prompt to confirm to mark all article in feed as read | "Mark all articles as read [Y/n]:", PromptDeleteAll             | Prompt to confirm to delete all articles in current feed | "Mark all articles for deletion?", PromptPurge                 | Prompt to confirm purging of articles marked for deletion | "Purge deleted articles?
 [Y/n]:", PromptAnswerYes             | Option to display in place of "Yes" option | "Yes", PromptAnswerNo              | Option to display in place of "No" option | "No"